What is a pre-emergent herbicide?

 |

-Poor timing has a major impact on any results and in my opinion this is the main reason for product failures.
-So, lets clear something up.
-If you can see weeds, most of the time its going to be a waste of money applying a pre-emergent.
+Poor timing has a big impact on any results, and in our opinion, this is the main reason for product failures.
+So, let’s clear something up.
+If you see weeds, it is generally too late to use a pre-emergent.

 Weed | Temperature °C |